Iv/gpx2googlemaps/README.md

 `gpx2googlemaps` is designed for making turnpoint maps for paragliding and hang gliding competitions.
-It reads a GPX file as input and generates a turnpoint map using map tiles from (Google Maps)[http://maps.google.com/].
+It reads a GPX file as input and generates a turnpoint map using map tiles from [Google Maps](http://maps.google.com/).

 Requirements
 ------------

 `gpx2googlemaps` requires:

 * [pycairo](http://www.cairographics.org/pycairo/)
 * [ImageMagick](http://www.imagemagick.org/)